aaa

 The Swinford Charter (s579): A more complex origin for Oldswinford?

 A paper published in volume 24 of the Transactions of the Worcestershire Archaeological Society in 2014.
-This is a more concise version of the article (with a blue icon) presented later in this list article written for the Worcestershire Archaeological Society.
+This is a more concise version of the following article written for the Worcestershire Archaeological Society.

 This article contains a large, two-page map and is presented as a series of double-page spreads.
 If you wish to print it, you might find it more convenient to download the article in single-page format instead.